KieranWebDev/KieranWebDev/README.md

-# Hi,I'm Kieran a Software Developer
+# Hi, I'm Kieran - Software Developer

 I'm a student on the current School of Code Bootcamp program.